puppetlabs/puppet-specifications/language/resource-api/README.md

   end
 ```

 Declaring this feature restricts the resource from being run "locally".
-It is expected to execute all external interactions through the `context.transport` instance.
-The way that instance is set up is runtime specific.
+It executes all external interactions through the `context.transport` instance.
+The way the instance is set up is runtime specific.
 In Puppet, it is configured through the [`device.conf`](https://puppet.com/docs/puppet/5.3/config_file_device.html) file, and only available when running under [`puppet device`](https://puppet.com/docs/puppet/5.3/man/device.html).

-To support puppet versions prior to 6, please see the [Legacy Support](#legacy-support) section below.
+To support Puppet versions prior to 6, see the [Legacy Support](#legacy-support) section below.

 ### Transport